img

 ***For Immediate Release***

-David Chapman, president of Reno-based Webrageous Studios, specializes in helping firms get the most out of their Internet advertising and marketing – specifically, he fine-tunes their “pay-per-click” advertising to bring in greater numbers of qualified clients and customers.
+David Chapman, Director of Sales and Marketing of Reno-based Webrageous Studios, specializes in helping firms get the most out of their Internet advertising and marketing – specifically, he fine-tunes their “pay-per-click” advertising to bring in greater numbers of qualified clients and customers.

 How does it work?
 Do a Google search and you’ll often see a list of “sponsored links” on the right-hand corner of the web page you call up.
 Those sponsored links are how Google generates its profits — billions of dollars each year.
 Every time somebody clicks on a link and is taken to the website of a particular business or firm, Google earns money – sometimes more than $40 per click.
 It may seem like a lot, but not to businesses and firms whose profitability depends on getting qualified clients and customers.